Maldives profile - TimelineA chronology of key events:

 2012 August - Commonwealth-backed investigation dismisses claims that a coup forced Mohamed Nasheed to step down as president in February.
 The report says Mr Nasheed resigned voluntarily.

-2013 October - Supreme Court annulls the result of the first round of presidential elections held in September because of alleged irregularities.
+2013 October - Supreme Court annuls the result of the first round of presidential elections held in September because of alleged irregularities.

-2013 November - Abdulla Yameen wins presidential election run-off.
+2013 November - Abdulla Yameen, half-brother of former president Maumoon Abdul Gayoom, wins presidential election run-off.

 2014 March - The Maldives Supreme Court gives all four election commissioners six-month suspended jail sentences for "disobeying orders".
 In October 2013 the head of the commission openly criticised the Supreme Court after it annulled a presidential election that was deemed free and fair by observers.